floatingshark/min-renderer-d3d12/README.md

 # Arabesque
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 A Rendering application with **2 API**, DirectX2 and Vulkan (developing).
-This is assumed to be compiled with LLVM clang compatible with MSVC for DirectX.
+This is assumed to be compiled with LLVM clang compatible with MSVC.

 # Dependency
 Common